paragpathak2006/Add_skirt_soln_gui/README.md

 # AVTblender
 Basic 3D Engine for visualizing models and composing simple scenes.
 Written in C++ and OpenGL.
+Integrated output.obj into a windows applcation.
+Added the open gl window developed by

-Developed by João Martinho, Francisco Nicolau, Joana Teodoro and Daniel Ramalho.
+(João Martinho, Francisco Nicolau, Joana Teodoro and Daniel Ramalho).

 ## Running the file
 - Go to \AVT_start\x64\Debug\AVT_start.exe